GravityPDF/gravity-pdf-documentation/docs/v6/templates/sabre.md

 ## Recommended Font

 *Sabre* comes bundled with *Lato*, an open source Google font (SIL Open Font License 1.1). *Lato* is a highly readable sans serif font that works great at 11pt with *Sabre*.
-Set the PDF font in the [Appearancesection](../users/setup-pdf.md#appearance-tab).
+Set the PDF font in the [Appearance section](../users/setup-pdf.md#appearance-section).

 ## Viewing PDF